keroeslux/shuttle/shuttle-conf/README.md

     **3. Shuttle will build the unique config files and read over them again to ensure they are as bloat-free as possible<br>**
     **4. Shuttle will return the locations of the unique config files + any extra information<br>**

+TODO:
+    1.  patch config file in a directory